smallstep/terraform-provider-smallstep/docs/resources/authority.md

 Optional:

-- `critical` (Boolean) Whether or not name constraints are marked critical
+- `critical` (Boolean) Whether or not name constraints are marked critical.
 - `excluded_dns_domains` (Set of String)
 - `excluded_email_addresses` (Set of String)
 - `excluded_ip_ranges` (Set of String)